 Credit risk is the risk of loss due to default of bond issuers or counterparties of derivatives or other financial transactions.
 The lowest acceptable credit rating of counterparties for Ontario is A-.
 However, Ontario typically enters into swap transactions with new counterparties rated AA- or higher.
 Ontario's increased hedging transactions related to international borrowing has resulted in greater credit risk exposure to our derivative counterparties.
-In order to manage and mitigate credit risk associated with derivative transactions, the Province has negotiated swap collateral agreements known as Credit Support Annexes (CSAs) with nine of its derivatives counterparties and agreements on thresholds for posting collateral have been reached with another three, in anticipation of completing CSAs with them.
-The Province had CSAs signed with eight counterparties as of March 31, 2011.
+In order to manage and mitigate credit risk associated with derivative transactions, the Province has negotiated swap collateral agreements known as Credit Support Annexes (CSAs) with ten of its derivatives counterparties and agreements on thresholds for posting collateral have been reached with another three, in anticipation of completing CSAs with them.
 A CSA is a bilateral agreement between two parties that provides the terms and conditions for posting collateral in order to offset the credit exposure related to derivative transactions.

-The Province's interim net credit risk exposure associated with the derivative portfolio as at March 31, 2012 was \$288 million, compared to \$422 million as at March 31, 2011.
+The Province's interim net credit risk exposure associated with the derivative portfolio as at March 31, 2013 was \$343 million, compared to \$288 million as at March 31, 2012.
 Net credit risk exposure represents the loss that the Province would incur if every counterparty to which the Province had credit risk exposure were to default at the same time, less the mitigating impact of netting provisions as prescribed in contractual master agreements.

-As at March 31, 2012, 96 per cent of Ontario's credit exposure was to counterparties rated AA- or better, the same as at March 31, 2011.
+As at March 31, 2013, almost 98 per cent of Ontario's credit exposure was to counterparties rated AA-or better, compared to 96 per cent as at March 31, 2012.